 }

-The result can be copied to Excel for further processing (Paste as text; don’t forget to change the cell types to Text to avoid automatic cell value type detection in Excel)
+The result can be copied to Excel for further processing.
+Paste it as text, and don’t forget to change the cell types to Text to avoid automatic cell value type detection in Excel.

 import org.apache.logging.log4j.LogManager;